dahlbergbob/cracking-coroutines-droidcon-it/README.md

 # cracking-coroutines-droidcon-it
-Code samples from the presentation in Droidcon Italy 2022
+Code samples from the presentation "Cracking Kotlin Coroutines" in Droidcon Italy October 2022